The war between the Oracles and the Exarchs is over.

 Other than a smattering of “mortal only” towns heavily guarded by Hunters and paranoid militias, the only great cities left are those that formed around the Watchtowers where supernaturals and mortals live among each other, trying to protect themselves against the armies of the Exarchs and the ravages of the other realms.

-Changelings and Acanthus have formed the city of Camelot around Watchtower of the Lunargent Thorn and work to protect the world from the Gentry, hobgoblins, and the ravages of the hedge.
+Changelings and Acanthus have formed the city of Camelot around Watchtower of the Lunargent Thorn in the nation of Avalon and work to protect the world from the Gentry, hobgoblins, and the ravages of the hedge.

-Mastigos and the Indebted have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet and work to keep the worst of Pandemonium at bay.
+Mastigos and the Indebted have an uneasy alliance and have formed the City of Diss around the Watchtower of the Iron Gauntlet in the Burning Sands and work to keep the worst of Pandemonium at bay.

-Sin Eaters and the Moros created the Necropolis around the Watchtower of the Lead Coin and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.
+Sin Eaters and the Moros created the Necropolis around the Watchtower of the Lead Coin in the Dark Archipelago and try to protect the world the darkness of the lower realms, quite the restless dead, and keep the never-born from dragging mortals to their doom.

-The Risen are not the most populous group, but they stand fast for the Watchtower of the Golden Key, which reminds of them of the Ancient Empire.
+The Risen are not the most populous group, but they stand fast for the Watchtower of the Golden Key in Shangrila, which reminds of them of the Ancient Empire.
 Though they can rarely come inside the city of Elysium, the Obrimos and Hunters who support them respect their commitment to help reign in some of the more dangerous elements from the Aetheral Realm.

-The Great Lodge was built with the tacit alliance between the Uratha and Thryrus around the Watchtower of the Stone Book.
+The Great Lodge was built with the tacit alliance between the Uratha and Thryrus around the Watchtower of the Stone Book in Vendian.
 Together they hope to heal the world’s out of balance spirits from the Primal Wild which run amok in the Material realm.

 Together the Oracles are trying to protect the world from the Exarch’s plots, repel the forces of the Abyss that creep into our world, and create new society.
 But after the Second Sundering, they have become greatly weakened and retreated into their Watchtowers never to be seen again.
 Now tensions between the five cities over dwindling resources have been building for decades and threatens to boil over, with the Seers of the Throne fanning the flames.
 Worst yet, rumors tell of abyssal ziggurats with armies of broken mages and mortals trying to finally put an end of the world.
 And the Sixth Tower is emerging, and who knows what will come with it…